 If sadly, you are not from one of those nationalities, you will need to organize your visa prior to the trip.
 Some nationalities don’t need an LOI (e.g. UK citizens getting the visa from the embassy in London), however, most do.
 Even if you have a UK passport, but are getting the visa elsewhere, you might need an LOI, depending on the embassy.
 In this case, we will arrange your LOI, which if you’re booking a tour with us, will be included in the tour price.

 It is possible to get your visa on arrival at the airport in Tashkent, however the counter there is just a guy with a printer and it sometimes can take a while (the maximum we’ve heard of is about four hours, but usually we’d be expecting around an hour), so if it is possible for you to get the visa at an embassy prior to the trip, we would recommend that.
 If you live in a country without an Uzbek embassy though (Australia for example) and aren’t traveling anywhere else beforehand, getting it at the airport is still an option.

 Letter Of Invitation

 It is stipulated on your LOI which embassy you will have the visa issued at, and this can’t be changed after the application is made.
-If you are a citizen of one of the countries with an Uzbek Embassy, or happen to be passing through a country which has one, you can take your LOI directly to the embassy and organise your own visa at your own expense.
-For a list of all countries with Uzbek embassies visit: http://mfa.uz/en/about/missions/.
-If you are not the citizen of, or going to be passing through, one of these countries, we can speak directly with you about your options.
+If you are a citizen of one of the countries with an Uzbek Embassy or happen to be passing through a country that has one, you can take your LOI directly to the embassy and organize your own visa at your own expense.
+For a list of all countries with Uzbek embassies visit http://mfa.uz/en/about/missions/.
+If you are not the citizen of or going to be passing through, one of these countries, we can speak directly with you about your options.

 It is important that you get in touch with the individual embassy that you’ll be using as the information on the internet isn’t necessarily updated regularly, and each embassy can have their own requirements, prices and processing times which are subject to change.